 It is peculiar, however, that such an array of high quality crack climbs sees very little traffic on splitter days throughout the climbing season.
 It is a great choice on crispy Spring and Fall days, as it receives a plethora of sun, plus it dries out quickly due to its' steep orientation.
 But whatever the reason or reasons for it's sleepiness, let it remain that way, as the Web is a magical place with cosmic lines on some of the best Rock in the Northeast.

 Head North along Route 73 from The New York Thruway (Route 87) into Keene Valley.
 You will pass Chapel Pond on the left after about 10 minutes of driving.
 Start looking for a small pull-off on the right afte about 1/8 of a mile next to a guardrail beneath the cliff.
 Alternately, you can park across the street from the cliff in the campground area parking lot.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Spider's Web:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Spider's Web:

 Featured Route For The Spider's Web

 BETA PHOTO: One friggin steep cracked wall

 Spider's web from approach clearing across the roa...